 For more detailed information on these topics, visit the 2021 Investment Climate Statement – India, of the U.S. Department of State.

 Business Protocol in India

 In general, Indians prefer to do business with people they know, as relations are built on mutual trust and respect.

 There are numerous official (recognized by the central government) and unofficial Indian languages.
 Hindi is the “official” language and is the most widely spoken (41% of the population).
 However, English has the status of “subsidiary official” language.
 Most commercial communication (within India and with other countries) is done in English.

-Doing Business in India, Trade Chakra
+Doing Business in India, The World Bank

 Embassy of India, Washington, DC